All investors know that location is one of the most critical components of any successful property investment.

 Sure, properties on main roads might occasionally look good on paper and in a booming market they can even generate good prices as overly eager buyers want to snap up a property at a seemingly “great price”.

-But when markets cool, as they inevitably do, so too does interest in main road real estate.
+But when markets cool, as they are at present in many parts of Australia, so too does interest in main road real estate.

 Remember, property investing is all about consistent, long term growth and you just won’t achieve that unless you buy in the best possible position.